 For [God] can well be loved, but he cannot be thought.
 By love he can be grasped and held, but by thought, neither grasped nor held.
 And therefore, though it may be good at times to think specifically of the kindness and excellence of God, and though this may be a light and a part of contemplation, all the same, in the work of contemplation itself, it must be cast down and covered with a cloud of forgetting.
 And you must step above it stoutly but deftly, with a devout and delightful stirring of love, and struggle to pierce that darkness above you; and beat on that thick cloud of unknowing with a sharp dart of longing love, and do not give up, whatever happens.” [ The Cloud of Unknowing and other works, Translated by A. C. Spearing (New York: Penguin Classics.
 2001.]

 To have a discipline means having a routine.
 I have found that making time for meditation and private prayer works best early in the morning when everything is still.
 But I can’t just wake up and begin.
 I make the coffee and do some stretching after a night of being prone.
-I awaken my body to begin to awaken my mind and then do some meditation to calm and focus the mind to tune into the word of God.
+I awaken my body in order to begin to awaken my mind and then do some meditation to calm and focus the mind to tune into the word of God.

 After stretching and meditation and a cup of coffee (yes, I need the caffein jolt), I sit in my corner chair by the windows, taking in the first light of day.
 I open my breviary and read the appointed psalms and biblical readings in a non-critical way with plenty of pauses to meditate on the words and contemplate what they tell me about God, whom I desire to know.
 Our 14th century spiritual guide would suggest that we shed everything we think we know about God in our heads and just go where the text leads our heart.
 I think this is not easy for pastors, because we know a lot about God; we all have theological degrees.
 But clergy and lay people alike tend to read the Bible in a utilitarian way.
 We mine it for wisdom that applies to our own personal situations.
 We ask: what does this mean for me?
 But this is no way to develop a relationship with God, a relationship of love and devotion.
 I like the Sanscrit word bhakti (which is also the word for worship in the Indonesian language).
 It suggests love and devotion.
 The focus is on God, not on ourselves.

 As a practice exercise in the workshop I led for the pastors I suggested turning to one of the psalms assigned for the day in a breviary such as For All the Saints (American Lutheran Publicity Bureau, 1994, 1995) or the Benedictine Daily Prayer: A Short Breviary, ed.
 Maxwell E. Johnson (Collegeville: Liturgical Press, 2005).
 The advantage of a breviary is that it relates personal daily prayer to the daily prayer of the church and provides an ordered course of psalmody, a daily lectionary, and proper prayers.
 We don’t just choose what we like.
+The season of Advent is a good time to begin a discipline of praying with the Breviary since it is the beginning of the liturgical year and therefore the beginning of the Breviary.

 Likewise when it comes to the care of the body, I think we need to be intentionally present to ourselves as bodily creatures.
 Clergy, like people in helping professions, can be so busy tending to the needs of parishioners that we forget to take care of our own bodily needs.
 We visit the hospitalized and ill, a few of whom may be suffering the medical consequences of their own poor life style choices.
 This ought to be a clue that we should pay attention to our own life style choices.
 Many of us tend to eat irregularly and not the healthiest foods.
 We may have a sedentary job, spending many hours sitting at a computer or driving.
 We don’t make time to go to the gym or swim or run or walk or bike or even attend a yoga class.
 As we must have a time to be present to God, so we must have a time to be present to our bodily selves.
 As we must rekindle our relationship with God, so we must awaken our awareness of our bodies and how we use them.
 We need healthy bodies if we are to be of service to God and our neighbor.

 Have you ever thought about why every fast in the Bible is for 40 days—the fasts of Moses, Elijah, and Jesus?
 Perhaps because it takes about that long to make changes in the body.
 There are many diets available to people today that are 30-day diets.
 Perhaps 30 days of being on a diet provides an easy way to account for the discipline over a month’s duration.
+Lent is a full 40-day fast.
+Advent as we observe it is a lesser time of fasting, and fraught with difficulties because of the encroachment of Christmas parties.
+But it provides a time to begin with the church’s traditional fasting days of Wednesday and Friday that can be resumed after the Christmas season.

-But the thing about diets is that once you’ve done one, you don’t really want to go back to the kind of food you ate and the way you ate before you undertook the diet.
-So, too, with the Lenten fast.
+The thing about diets is that once you’ve done one, you don’t really want to go back to the kind of food you ate and the way you ate before you undertook the diet.
+So, too, with the 40-day Lenten fast.
 You’re happy when Easter comes and you can return to the meat and the chocolate and other goodies that you gave up during Lent.
 But after an initial binge of feasting, you’re ready to get back on track with the disciplines you’ve been working on.
 You’ve made changes that are positive in your life and you don’t want to lose them.
 Especially you don’t want to lose your sense of the presence of God in your life through the Spirit of the Father and the Son as the directing force of your body, mind, and spirit.
 The rest of the Christian year will become an alternation of fasting and feasting.

 The spiritual disciplines you develop will provide opportunities to be present to God in your devotional time and to be aware of your relationship with God in such mundane bodily activities as fasting and feasting.
 A further contemplation is to discern the connections between the God you come to know in Scripture and your bodily self you come to know by diet and exercise.